-After this initial search, we proceeded to download satellite imagery for each AOI, for every day (where available) in the above mentioned period.
+After this initial search, we proceeded to download satellite imagery for each AOI, for every day (where available) in the above-mentioned period.
 For each AOI, we down- loaded an image for a given day only when there were one or more images available covering at least 1% of the AOI’s area on that day.
-If there was only a single satel- lite image available for that day we downloaded the portion of the image that covered the AOI.
+If there was only a single satellite image available for that day, we downloaded the portion of the image that covered the AOI.
 If there were more than one satellite images available on that day we down- loaded a single stitched image as follows.
 The available satellite images were sorted based on area of the AOI they covered and the image covering the most area was downloaded first; this procedure was then repeated with the remaining images for the still-uncovered portions of the AOI.
 These different image portions were then stitched together into one final image.
 We downloaded a total of 1009 daily image snapshots across all 61 AOIs.
 Most of these snapshots (77.7%) were composed of a single satellite image with the remainder being stitched from two or more images as described above.
-The bulk of the images was taken between 8 AM and 9 AM UTC (Fig. B1).
+The bulk of the images were taken between 8 AM and 9 AM UTC (see Supplementary Fig. S16).

 Data post-processing